 Myth#1: entrepreneurs stick to their project

 We all grew up being told that if you want to be successful in your life then never quit.
-But not every successful people follow this unspoken rule.
-If you got that your business is not going to work then you should end that project and start with a new one.
+But not every successful person follows this unspoken rule.
+If you know that your business is not going to work then you should end that project and start again with a new one.
 But when you are walking toward your success then you should not quit.
-Sometimes ending of a project leads toward greater opportunities.
+Sometimes ending a project leads toward greater opportunities.
 If you are sure that you are walking towards your success then ‘quit’ is not an option for you.

-Myth#2: Invest something if you want to be successful
+Myth#2: Invest in something if you want to be successful

-You must invest something if you want to become a successful entrepreneur is a very wrong statement.
+You must invest in something if you want to become a successful entrepreneur.
+That is a very wrong statement.
 Entrepreneurship is not about investing something, it’s about inventing something.
 But all entrepreneurs are not inventors.
 Invention comes from creativity and to find solutions for the problems.
-Sometimes solutions are already out there you just have to find a better one.
-Mostly entrepreneurs came with a solution for public welfare.
+Sometimes solutions are already out there; you just have to find a better one.
+Most entrepreneurs came with a solution for public welfare.

 Myth#3: success depends on luck

 So many people tell the successful entrepreneurs that, ’you are lucky’.
 But this is not true.
 To become successful you need to do lots of research, read a lot of books, invest each minute, and do hard work.
 There is no overnight success.
 There are hundreds of failures before success.
 You have to invest your time and your money in a project and give it your 100% to make it successful.
 After achieving success it is more important to maintain it.
 There is a lot of hard work and patience before becoming a successful entrepreneur.

 Myth#4: entrepreneurs live a very easy life